7 Things You Should Know About the Prostate and Prostate Health

 3. Conditions that may affect the prostate

-4. Signs and symptoms to look out for
+4. Signs and symptoms

 - Weak or interrupted urine flow

-- Blood in urine or seminal fluid
+- Blood in urine

-- Onset of erectile dysfunction
+- New onset of erectile dysfunction

 - Discomfort when sitting due to enlarged prostate